srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

 3. **Error Handling**:
    - Use try/catch blocks for all external API calls
    - Return standardized TCResponse objects with error information
+   - Use AppError class with specific error types for better categorization
    - Log errors for debugging but don't expose sensitive information

 ### API Design Principles